 - Children between 3 and 18 years and 3 months old who require much more assistance performing daily activities than others their age (i.e. dressing, eating, bathing, moving about the house, and control of bodily functions).

-- Children between the ages of 90 days and 18 years and 3 months who require the constant presence of another and cannot be left alone without supervision even for very short periods of time, due to an inability to discern elements of danger to themselves or to others (i.e. those with moderate intellectual disability, severe illness or a severe mental disorder).
+- Children between the ages of 91 days and 18 years and 3 months who require the constant presence of another during all hours of the day, due to an inability to discern elements of danger to themselves or to others or those who have medical condition that need immediate treatment of others (children who have a moderate, severe or difficult intellectual disability, severe behavioral issues, severe illness or a severe disability).

 - Children with a special impairment: